demo-crossvale/rhdm-cloudbalancer/readme.md

 ## Overview

-This repository contains rules to be used from within a Red Hat Process Automation Manager project.
-The rules update the Target Capacity field for the respective Fleet object input.
+This repository contains rules to be used from within a Red Hat Decision Manager project.
+The rules update Target Capacity field for respective Fleet object input.

 ## Prerequisites

-An instance of [Red Hat Process Automation Manager 7.0](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.0/) with both Business Central and Process Server deployed.
+An instance of [Red Hat Decision Manager 7.0](https://access.redhat.com/documentation/en-us/red_hat_decision_manager/7.0/) with both Decision Central and KIE Server deployed.

 ## Deploying

-Import the project into Business Central using the 'Add Project' feature.
+Import the project into Decision Central using the 'Import Project' feature.
+Provide following GIT repository URL: [Crossvale GIT repo for OCB](git@github.com:demo-crossvale/rhdm-cloudbalancer.git)

+Select the project - *dm-ocb* to complete the import.

 Build and Deploy the project.
-A container should start in the Process Server from which the rules can be accessed.
+A container should start in the Execution Server from which the rules can be accessed.

+## TODO:

 ## Using the rules